1. How to Write Email Greetings

 - I’d also like to ask you about…

 Use one of these phrases to change the topic, and then introduce your next point.

 - There’s one more thing I’d like to discuss with you.
 It seems like the number of customer complaints has been increasing for three months…

 Now, you can practice.
 Take the email you started before.
 Add a new paragraph, which should be two to three sentences long.
 Add details to the point you introduced before.

 Pause the video and do it now.
 If you want extra practice, add another topic to your email, using one of the linking phrases you just saw.

 After you explain all the points you want to make, what should you do next?

-When you write an email, you should make it clear what you expect from the person you’re sending it to.
+When learning how to write emails in English, it’s important to make it clear what you expect from the person you’re sending it to.

 Even if you’re writing just to give the other person some information, it’s a good idea to make that clear.